 Most brokers work for the property owner or landlord.
 Some brokers called Tenant Representatives or “Tenant Reps” work primarily for tenants.

 Restaurant Real Estate Brokers

-An experienced restaurant real estate broker will have extensive relationships with advisors that specialize in restaurant transactions such as architects, kitchen designers, contractors, liquor license expediters, and attorneys.
+A restaurant real estate broker will have extensive relationships with advisors that specialize in restaurant transactions such as:

-There are many business brokers that do not cooperate with other brokers and limit access to their listings only.
+Many business brokers do not cooperate with other brokers and limit access to their listings only.

 Commercial Real Estate Brokers